Our staff will respond to your query promptly and provide detailed information to your questions.

 Optional train journey to Stockholm can be included - 3 hours by express train.

-The trip runs ever week from June to September with fixed departures from Oslo.
-It isn't a group tour as such but for a few days during this itinerary, everyone shares the same mini-coach or similar, you make friends and enjoy the company of our bus driver!
+The trip runs from June to September with selected departures from Oslo.
+It isn't a group tour as such but for a few days during this itinerary, everyone shares the same transfer.

 Minimum age for the mini-coach tours is 12 years old.

 As a Nordic specialist we are keen to show travellers the hidden gems of the countries we visit, and as an anti-dote to over-tourism to reduce the environmental pressures on the traditional and busy routes that most travel companies will take.
 This itinerary has been designed to do just that.